dalong0514/readnotes/20200201读书笔记/2020082PHP-Objects-Patterns-PracticeR03.md

 $ sudo mv phpunit.phar/usr/local/bin/phpunit
 ```

-2『上面的工具可以尝试一下。』
+1『 PHPUnit 安装这块内容还是去看 laravel 的官方文档和 PHPUnit 的官方文档。（2020-09-23）』

 Note: I show commands that are input at the command line in bold to distinguish them from any output  they may produce.

 #### 5.3.1 Creating a Test Case

 Armed with PHPUnit, I can write tests for the UserStore class.
-Tests for each target component should be collected in a single class that extends PHPUnit\_Framework\_TestCase, one of the classes made available by the PHPUnit package.
+Tests for each target component should be collected in a single class that extends `PHPUnit_Framework_TestCase`, one of the classes made available by the PHPUnit package.
 Here’s how to create a minimal test case class:

 ```php
 // listing 18.05namespace popp\ch18\batch01;